quantumlib/Stim/README.md

         Each byte holds 8 measurement results, ordered from least significant bit to most significant bit.
         The number of measurement results from the circuit is increased to a multiple of 8 by padding with 0s.
         There is no separator between shots (other than the padding).

-Here is a list of the supported no-qubit commands:

 ## Supported Gates